Sustainable fashion…it has become a hot topic.

-Many brands are taking the initiative which is great, but there seem to be different definitions of being ‘sustainable’.
+Many brands are taking the initiative, but many seem to have different definitions of being ‘sustainable’.

-Materials alone involve countless of jobs behind the scenes.
+Raw materials alone involve countless hours of work behind the scenes.

-Fibre farming, fibre/fabric production and other processes required in between like washing and dyeing are other things to consider.
+Fibre farming, fabric production and other processes required in between like washing and dyeing are other things to consider.

-Our ultimate goal is to establish a zero-waste and a sustainable operation with complete transparency with tracking system (of each item).
+Our ultimate goal is to establish a zero-waste and a sustainable operation with complete transparency with tracking system for each item.

 We select best materials available on the market that is also as biodegradable as possible.

-Buttons we use for pocket closures, etc are made from tagua nut – 100% natural and biodegradable.
+Our buttons are made from Tagua nut – 100% natural and biodegradable.

 We avoid using synthetic fibres wherever possible.

-However we are open to recycled synthetics like recycled polyester or nylon – in an effort to reduce existing waste.
+However, we are open to recycled synthetics like recycled polyester/nylon – in an effort to reduce existing waste.

-Wastage is one of the biggest culprits of environmental damage in fashion industry.
+Textile waste is one of the many environmental issues in fashion industry.

-This is why it’s important for us to use our creativity and reduce wastage during all stages of the making,
+This is why it’s important for us to use our creativity and reduce waste by collecting off-cut materials from our sampling/garment productions.

-She also mixes these off-cut fabrics with other off cut materials (she personally owns) to create small accessory goods.
+Mixing these off-cut fabrics with other off cut materials (Natsuko’s personal materials) to create small accessory goods.
 You can see more of her personal work on Etsy.

-All online orders are wrapped in brown butcher paper and tie with a jute string.
+All online orders are wrapped in brown butcher paper and tied with a jute string.
 No sticky tapes!

 Items are posted using recyclable cardboard shipping boxes.

-We are using a packing tape to secure the parcel – soon making a shift to bio-degradable packing tapes.
+Standard packing tape is used to secure the parcel – but soon we will be making a shift to bio-degradable packing tapes.

 These papers are recycled to create a custom paper batch, which are currently used for our ‘thank you’ cards for all online orders.